 Pranay Gupta

-I am an MSR student at the Robotics Institute at Carnegie Mellon University, where I am co-advised by Prof. Henny Admoni and Prof. David Held Previously I was a PreDoc Apprentice at TCS Research, working under Ms. Ramya Hebbalaguppe and Dr. Rahul Narain.
-I did my undergraduate studies in computer science from IIIT Hyderabad, where I worked as a research assistant at CVIT under the guidance of Dr. S Ravi Kiran .
+Previously, I was an MSR student at the Robotics Institute at Carnegie Mellon University, co-advised by Prof. Henny Admoni and Prof. David Held Before that I was a PreDoc Apprentice at TCS Research, working under Ms. Ramya Hebbalaguppe and Dr. Rahul Narain.
+I did my undergraduate studies in computer science from IIIT Hyderabad, where I worked as a research assistant at CVIT under the guidance of Prof. S Ravi Kiran .

-At CMU, I have been working on problems in the domain of asssistive driving.
+As a part of my Master's thesis at CMU, I developed a method for real-time driver's Situational Awareness (SA) estimation using their eye-gaze.
+Prior to this, I worked on the problem of estimating an object's importance for making a safe driving decision for the ego vehicle.
 At TCS, I worked on the problem of 3-D single view reconstruction.
-At CVIT, I have worked on problems related to skeleton based action recognition and zero shot and generalised zero shot skeleton action recognition.
+At CVIT, I worked on problems related to skeleton based action recognition and zero shot and generalised zero shot skeleton action recognition.
 I spent the summer of 2020 working as an Applied Scientist intern at Amazon India, where I worked on semantic text similarity using Bert based siamese networks.
 I have also worked under the supervision of Dr. Manish Gupta on Knowledge aware video question answering.

 Email / CV / Google Scholar / Twitter / Github